1999AZZAR/tailscale_receiver/README.md

 The project includes:
 - `tailscale-receive.sh`: The core script that watches for and processes incoming files.
-- `setup.sh`: An automated installer that configures and runs the receiver script as a systemd service.
+- `install.sh`: An automated installer that configures and runs the receiver script as a systemd service.
 - `uninstall.sh`: A script to completely remove the service and all related files.
 - `tailscale-send.sh`: A helper to send files via Taildrop with an interactive device picker and Dolphin right-click integration.